 Writespace had their Writers Family Reunion, which I attended with my future sexy wife.
 Writespace is located in an art studio warehouse called Silver Street, a peaceful, meditative spot.
 The itinerary included events like a Critique Group Speed Dating, small-group Q&A’s with local but very accomplished writers (I was lucky enough to sit with D. L. Young of Soledad fame), panels on publishing and marketing by the published and marketable, and games like pin the mustache on Faulkner.

 I learned a lot, but instead of dumping my notes on the internet, I’ll jot four things:

-3) There’s a debate in the community about novel-writing.
+(3) There’s a debate in the community about novel-writing.
 Some say that if you want to write novels, you should write novels.
-Others that if you want to write novels, you should write short fiction and hone your skills.
+Others to write short fiction first and hone your skills.

 10/10, would write again.